vedph/cod-layout-view/README.md

 The vertical measurements (defining horizontal grid lines from top to bottom) combined with the horizontal measurements (defining vertical grid lines from left to right) define rectangular areas, which represent the layout of a page.

-Each service implementing a layout formula provides:

-- a function to parse the formula's text into the formula model illustrated above;
-- a function to convert the formula model into text;
-- an optional function to render the formula's text into SVG.
+Each service implementing a layout formula provides its own parser for its specific formula.
+This parser converts a string into a formula object with a shared model.
+Then, a generic SVG builder can generate its rendition and is used in the custom web component to display a formula.
+So, SVG rendering options are the same whatever the formula used.

+### SVG Options

 SVG rendering options (`CodLayoutSvgOptions`) are: